 Prior to that, she was EMEA CAO of Morgan Stanley’s Legal and Compliance Division.
 Previously, as Head of Group Treasury (Legal) at Virgin Money, she executed strategic M&A and corporate finance activity, including the acquisition of Northern Rock, the flotation of Virgin Money and other deals in excess of £13billion.
 Prior to this, she was a Senior Associate at global firm Baker McKenzie, advising clients such as NIKE, The Body Shop and Macquarie Bank.

 Sophie is a recipient of many industry awards and has featured in various publications including Management Today, the Financial Times and Sunday Times.
 She has featured in the 100 Women to Watch Supplement of the Female FTSE Board Report and in the EMpower 100 Ethnic Minority Executives List, presented by the FT in 2016, 2017 and 2018.
+In September 2018, Sophie was featured in Brummell’s 2018 list of the most inspirational women in the city of London.
 She is a Rotary International Paul Harris Fellow and has served on the Boards of Trustees of Sentebale and Protimos.
 Sentebale was founded by Prince Harry to support children affected by HIV/AIDS in Africa.
 Protimos supports development lawyers in resource rich emerging economies.